Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/ce414a26-08b0-49bc-8f15-98840752d9b9)

 Made some armor mounts!!
-I mounted the armor in the middle to hold it on and in the front to to help with the fork.
-Hopefully this is solid enought!!
+I mounted the armor in the middle to hold it on and in the front to help with the fork.
+Hopefully this is solid enough!!

 ![image](https://github.com/user-attachments/assets/c58fc70d-ec8e-4aba-9ee5-6dab6b2aef02)